iAmWillShepherd/CSCI-E-34/Stories/compiled.md

 # User interview

 These interviews are a compilation of my raw notes, the transcriptions of some of the stuff my interviewees said, and my summary of what was said.
 These are purposefully raw because I felt more effort should be put into summarizing the ~paint points~ opportunities they seemed more passionate about.
+I kept my followed up questions grouped with the questions that spurred them to make things a bit clearer.

 ## Reuben